Arsenius Apostolius: Life

 Arsenius Apostolius was born about 1468 in Crete and in 1492 he moved to Italy.
 He was the son of Michael Apostolius and grandson of Theodosius, count of Corinth (Theodosios Komis Korinthios).
-His first name of birth is Aristobulus (Ἀριστόβουλος) and he took the name of Arsenius at the moment of his adherence to the episcopate (which is a conduit of former authors to avoid of committing the mistake of distinguishing two "brothers", Aristobulus and Arsenius.
+His first name of birth is Aristobulus (Ἀριστόβουλος) and he took the name of Arsenius at the moment of his adherence to the episcopate (which led earlier authors into the error of distinguishing two "brothers", Aristobulus and Arsenius.

 Like his father, Apostolius was reduced to poverty after the Fall of Constantinople to the Ottoman Turks (1453), and he earned his living by copying manuscripts: about fifty are attributed to him, of which only three are dated, the oldest being from 31 March 1489.
 A contract signed in Crete in April 1492 shows him collaborating with Janus Lascaris in his quest for Greek manuscripts for the library of Lorenzo de' Medici, being then deacon.
 He resided at that period in Florence, according to an allusion which he made in a later letter.
 When Aldus Manutius began his Greek impressions in 1495, he was one of his first collaborators with Marcus Musurus: he composed an epigram of four verses (called Thesaurus Cornucopiæ and horti Adonis) for a volume of Greek grammarians from the aldine presses in 1496.
 About the same time, an edition of Theodore Prodromus' Galeomyomachy, published by the same press, without date, contains a preface signed by him.
 But soon afterwards he quarreled with the printer and a lawsuit ensued.

 In 1506 the Roman Curia appointed Arsenius as Eastern Rite bishop of Monemvasia, at that time part of the regions subjected to the Venetian Republic.
 Arsenius declared himself in communion both with the Patriarch of Constantinople and with the Catholic Church.
 This position was untenable for the Church of Constantinople and Patriarch Pachomius I of Constantinople invited Arsenius to abdicate.
 The issue went on for more than two years until June 1509, when Pachomius excommunicated Arsenius, who retired to Venice.